-They possessed an incredible knowledge of the mind and spiritual philosophy that incorporated esoteric teachings that allowed them to create very effective systems of teaching.
-Their teachings offer one possible path in life where we raise our awareness through learning to ultimately become beings of knowledge.
-This can be achieved through selecting paths in life that have our heart and defeating the four natural enemies in life.
+Toltecs had an incredible knowledge of the mind and spiritual philosophy that incorporated esoteric teachings that allowed them to create very effective systems of teaching.
+Their teachings offer one possible path in life, where we raise our awareness through learning to ultimately become beings of knowledge.
+This can be achieved through selecting paths in life that have our heart, and defeating the four natural enemies in life.

-When we embark on our learning experience we come across hardships caused by unclear objectives and vague intentions.
+When we embark on our learning experience, we come across hardships caused by unclear objectives and vague intentions.
 This is where we discover fear, the first natural enemy in life.
-Fear waits for us at every corner, becomes an obstacle in learning and is difficult to overcome.
-If fear stops our learning, we become defeated, scared individuals, bullies or fear mongers who operate out of fear.
-To overcoming fear, one needs to continue taking steps until eventually fear retreats and stops being an obstacle.
-When fear is defeated, learning no longer is a terrifying task instead confidence increases, intent become clearer and clarity fills the mind.
+Fear waits for us at every corner, becomes an obstacle in learning, and difficult to overcome.
+If fear stops our learning, we become defeated, scared individuals, bullies or fear mongers, who operate out of fear.
+To overcome fear, one needs to continue taking steps until eventually fear retreats and stops being an obstacle.
+When fear is defeated, learning no longer is a terrifying task, instead confidence increases, intent becomes clearer and clarity fills the mind.

-Clarity is the second natural enemy in life since it blinds us and initiates complacency that stops us from further growth.
-Clarity forces us to never doubt ourselves and gives us a false sense of security or assurance that we think we know everything.
+Clarity is the second natural enemy in life, since it blinds us and initiates complacency that stops us from further growth.
+Clarity forces us to never doubt ourselves and gives us a false sense of security or assurance that we know everything.
 When we yield to this imaginary power, we are unable to learn anymore and stop learning.
-To overcome clarity, we must realize that clarity is almost a mistake and only use it to continue taking action.
-With sensory acuity we must be able to change and adjust according to every new learning experience we undertake.
+To overcome clarity we must realize that clarity is almost a mistake and only use it to continue taking action.
+With sensory acuity, we must be able to change and adjust according to every new learning experience we undertake.

 When we overcome fear and clarity, we enter into an area where we are seen as masters or experts by others.
 This is where we discover the third and the strongest natural enemy in life, power.
 Inability to overcome power, turns us into cruel, capricious, self-absorbing and important individuals.
 A being who is defeated by power dies without really knowing how to handle it.
 As power becomes a burden upon our fate, we abandon learning and become blind to our own errors.
 To many, power becomes an addiction as self importance becomes a higher priority.